MadhukarMoogala/UploadUtilFor-ACC/README.md

 This sample show how to upload end result to desired folder in ACC project, if we know the Project and Folder Id, we can use two-legged authentication to create storage and version the upload file.

+This sample demonstrates the use of WebSocket API and digital signing the activity

 ![UploadFileToACC](UploadFileToACC.png)